 As said by Dr Rahul Pandit, “The best way to curb the infection is to stick to the rules – wash our hands, wear a face mask and maintain social distancing.
 The recommended control measures to limit the spread of the new variant continue to be testing, following the existing guideline of isolation, and abiding by the restrictions.”

-Here’s a quiz to test your knowledge and preparedness against the Coronavirus.
+Here’s a quiz to test your knowledge and preparedness against the new Coronavirus strain.